unceasingsteps/winapps/README.md

 # WinApps for Linux

-my edits: adding some apps
+my edits: adding some apps (I don't guarentee they will be stored the same on other systems)

 *** Original repo looking for maintainers, see: https://github.com/Fmstrat/winapps/issues/269***